Rohan Choudhury

 I’m currently also a Student Researcher at ByteDance Seed, collaborating with Peter Lin and Lu Jiang on accelerating video generation.
 I previously interned at Meta FAIR, working with Jing Huang on efficient video understanding.

-Before my PhD, I was a software engineer at Nuro, developing trajectory forecasting models for self-driving vehicles, and earned my bachelor’s degree from Caltech, where I explored multi-agent reinforcement learning with Yisong Yue.
+Before my PhD, I was a software engineer at Nuro, developing trajectory forecasting models for self-driving vehicles, and graduated from Caltech, where I explored multi-agent reinforcement learning with Yisong Yue.

 Outside of research, I enjoy running, weightlifting, watching sports, and listening to electronic music.